-There were no loans, quasi loans, credit transactions or remuneration between the Entity and its key management personnel or Directors for the financial period ended 31 December 2021.
+There were no loans, quasi loans, credit transactions or remuneration between the Entity and its key management personnel or Directors for the financial year/period ended 31 December 2021 (31 December 2020: none).

-13. Commitments and contingent liabilities
+16. Commitments and contingent liabilities

-There were no significant commitments or contingent liabilities as at 31 December 2021.
+There were no significant commitments or contingent liabilities as at 31 December 2021 and 31 December 2020 other than those already disclosed in the financial statements.

-14. Subsequent events
+17. Subsequent events

-There have been no events subsequent to the financial period end, which, in the opinion of the Directors, may have had an impact on the financial statements for the financial period ended 31 December 2021.
+There have been no events subsequent to the financial year end, which, in the opinion of the Directors, may have had an impact on the financial statements for the financial year ended 31 December 2021.

-15. Approval date
+18. Approval date